swizzin/docs.swizzin.ltd/docs/applications/ffmpeg.md

 ## Accessing

-ffmpeg is a command line application and can either be called directly from the commandline with `ffmpeg` or can be used with other applications, such as the `Screenshot` plugin for ruTorrent.
+ffmpeg is a command line application and can either be called directly from the command line with `ffmpeg` or can be used with other applications, such as the `Screenshot` plugin for ruTorrent.

 ## More information